mockery/mockery/docs/mockery/configuration.rst

 Passing a true allows the behaviour, false disallows it.
 It takes effect immediately until switched back.
 If the behaviour is detected when not allowed, it will result in an Exception being thrown at that point.
-Note that disallowing ths behaviour should be carefully considered since it necessarily removes at least some of Mockery's flexibility.
+Note that disallowing this behaviour should be carefully considered since it necessarily removes at least some of Mockery's flexibility.

 The other two methods are: